USA Cricket: Disputes with ACE, ICC suspension

 On July 10, 2025, the ICC issued a "roadmap" to USA Cricket to "restore regulatory compliance and functional integrity" to the organization to help achieve national governing body status, with its first step recommending the resignation of the entire USA Cricket executive board.

-On August 21, 2025, USAC announced that it would terminate its commercial agreements with ACE, citing a failure to "fulfill its contractual and fiduciary obligations" related to activities such as "financial commitments, infrastructure development, organizational structural, and governance responsibilities".
+On August 21, 2025, USAC announced that it would terminate its commercial agreements with ACE, citing a failure to "fulfill its contractual and fiduciary obligations" related to activities such as "financial commitments, infrastructure development, organizational, structural, and governance responsibilities".
 ACE criticized the move, stating that it was unlawful and "undermines the hard work and dedication of all players, staff and team personnel involved in U.S. cricket, and the continued development of the sport in this country."
-On September 9, Cricbuzz reported via USAC sources that the decision had been reversed.
+On September 9, Cricbuzz quoted USAC sources that the decision had been reversed.
 However, on September 16, USAC suspended the agreements again.
-The next day, ACE subsequently filed a lawsuit against USAC for wrongful termination, describing the body's conduct as being "chaotic and reckless", and arguing that its board members were prioritizing personal interests over player development.
+The next day, ACE filed a lawsuit against USAC for wrongful termination, describing the body's conduct as "chaotic and reckless", and arguing that its board members were prioritizing personal interests over player development.

 On September 23, USA Cricket's board was suspended by the ICC, citing breaches of obligations including but not limited to a failure to create and maintain a "functional governance structure", insufficient progress on USOPC recognition, and "significant actions that have caused reputational damage to cricket in the United States and around the world."
 The ICC stated that it would manage the United States national teams, and that this will not affect its participation in upcoming events such as the 2026 Men's T20 World Cup.
+It will also handle sanctioning for competitions that were being sanctioned by USAC.

 On October 1, shortly before a preliminary hearing with ACE, USA Cricket filed for Chapter 11 bankruptcy protection.
+In December 2025, it was reported that the ICC would work with the USOPC to ensure the welfare of U.S. national team players and staff, and ensure that the USAC suspension does not impact the ability to stage cricket at the 2028 Summer Olympics.
+The ICC also revealed that USAC had rejected an offer for a loan to cover the salaries of players and staff, and would work to pay them directly.